 I’ve been writing music since my teen days as a hobby, whether it be a verse or a full song, but I just never had the motivation or courage to push myself into making music.
 At times I had people laugh at me, questioning my choices in life but I knew exactly what I wanted to make of myself; I knew which path I wanted to take, out of all the criticisms and mockery.
 When I was 18 years old, I thought about writing a song as a tribute to my late mother but I never got to it as I was very doubtful of my own art and talent.
 It wasn’t until 2019 when I finally decided to put the song in black and white, and release it as my first ever single.
 Mama was released in July of 2019 and is inspired by my music mogul Tupac’s Dear Mama.
 The song’s verses portray my experiences as an individual throughout my childhood, adolescence and adulthood stages in life.
 Mama has been professionally mixed and mastered and is now available on all music platforms so go have a listen 😊 As an upcoming artist, I’m looking at expanding my horizon by collaborating with other upcoming international artists around the globe; which is also a great opportunity to distribute my music worldwide.
 Speaking of collaborations, I had just released my first collab single Don’t Go featuring Lagos’ young and upcoming artist Daryl, aka Wizardry in early August of 2019.
 This song is more of an afrobeat party starter in comparison to Mama, and is made suitable for today’s generation music genre.
 On my 29th birthday, which fell on 1st September 2019; I released my second single So High.
 You’ll come to realize that most of my music will be based of the experiences that I’ve endured in my life, whether from the past or present and that’s because I was greatly influenced by Tupac growing up.
 I want to be as real as him by telling my story through my music or talking about the worldly struggles everyone’s going through rather than sugarcoating everything and rapping about profanity and getting money.

-I am currently working on a 9-track album - Lost But Found, which I want to drop (hopefully) by the end of this year so please stay tuned for the release date.
+I am currently working on my first album - Lost But Found, which I want to drop (hopefully) by the end of this year so please stay tuned for the release date.

 Moving on to my achievements on this exciting journey…..shortly after Mama’s release, it scored me a live radio interview on Radio Play Today (Los Angeles) and was featured on their Broadcast Event Show on August 1st 2019.
 Mama has had the privilege of being air played on radio stations in two countries so far: USA (Trend City, LA) and Australia (Melbourne VIC).
 Mama’s secured a press release from London-based PR - Global Sound Group and is in the hands of CEO Mr. James Dyble to promote it worldwide via media platforms, entertainment magazines, radio stations, etc. Apart from Mama’s craze, Don’t Go has secured the 3rd spot on Trend City Radio’s Top 40 countdown after starting off on the 21st spot.
 I have been offered by several journalists to do features in Entertainment news and sections of local newspapers starting with a feature in an African magazine – Jukebox, in partnership with Daryl regarding our first collab single.
 I was also featured in Cairns Post Play, an entertainment guide, Cairns StarFM102.7 & communal news America With everything that has been happening in this journey, I am stoked but VERY grateful for all the love and support that is shown towards my music.
 It hasn’t been easy and I know I have a long way to go and more obstacles to overcome but one thing I know for sure is that I will never quit on myself or my dream, at least not this time.